HodgkinsDev/CC-File-System-Access-Control/README.md

 2. **Setting Read-Only Paths**: Use the `fs.setReadOnlyPath(path, readOnly)` function to set paths as read-only or not.
 Pass the path as a string and `true` for `readOnly` if you want to make it read-only, and `false` to make it writable.

-3. **File System Operations**: All file system operations such as opening files, writing to files, moving files, copying files, and deleting files are intercepted by the script.
-If the path matches a read-only path, write and delete operations are blocked, and read operations are redirected to read-only mode.
+3. **File System Operations**: All file system operations such as opening files, writing to files, moving files, copying files, creating directories, and deleting files and directories are intercepted by the script.
+If the path matches a read-only path, write, delete, and modification operations are blocked, and read operations are redirected to read-only mode.

 ## Functions